BigBloc Construction Ltd to consider Bonus Issue - www.lokmattimes.com

 BigBloc Construction Ltd to consider Bonus Issue

-Surat (Gujarat) [India], July 6: BigBloc Construction Limited, one of the largest manufacturers of Aerated Autoclaved Concrete (AAC) Blocks, ...
+PNN Surat (Gujarat) [India], July 6: BigBloc Construction Limited, one of the largest manufacturers of Aerated Autoclaved Concrete (AAC) ...

 Surat (Gujarat) [India], July 6: BigBloc Construction Limited, one of the largest manufacturers of Aerated Autoclaved Concrete (AAC) Blocks, Bricks, and Panels in India is considering a Bonus Issue.
 Meeting of the company's board of directors is scheduled on Friday, 19 July 2024 to consider and approve the proposals of bonus shares and increase in the authorized share capital of the company subject to regulatory and shareholders' approval.
 Company's current share capital stands at Rs.
 14.14 crore divided into 7.07 crore equity shares of Rs.
 2 face value.
 Reserves and surplus of the company as on 31st March 2024 stands at Rs.
 89.87 crore.